About Us Contact Shop

 3. Things you shouldn’t be spending money on.

-4. Adopting good money habits so that you win this money challenge.
+4. Adopting good savings habits, so that you win this money challenge.

-There are many kinds of challenges to save money, some of them more simple than others.
-So it’s best if you don’t over do it and push yourself to pick a money saving challenge that will discouraged you and make you want to quit.
+Also, there are many kinds of save money challenges.
+Some of them more simple than others, so it’s best if you don’t over do it and pick a saving challenge that won’t make you wanna quit.

 START SMALL.